JAYKarthika/JAYKarthika/README.md

 - 👋 Hi, I’m @JAYKarthika
 - 👀 I’m interested in Travel, Food, Spirituality and lots of COFFEE and CHOCOLATES..
 - 🌱 I’m currently learning to Meditate, which is barely working..
 I will get there someday :D
 - 💞️ I’m looking to collaborate on everything fun and exciting.
-Glad to be a part of new things always.
-Love to Learning and Sharing my learnings.
+Glad to be part of new things.
+Love Learning and enjoy sharing my learnings.
 - ⚡ Fun fact: Coffee Addict, School Prefect, Interstate level Athlete in school

 <!---